ipansh/check-my-stock/README.md

 # check-my-stock
-Python package with minimalistic functionale for checking stock vitals and recent performance
+Python package with minimalistic functionality for checking stock vitals and recent performance